jhudsl/AnVIL_Phylogenetic-Techniques/docs/index.md

 ---
 title: "Molecular Phylogenetic Techniques"
-date: "August 09, 2022"
+date: "August 26, 2022"
 site: bookdown::bookdown_site
 documentclass: book
 bibliography: book.bib
 biblio-style: apalike
 link-citations: yes
 description: Description about Course/Book.
-favicon: assets/anvil_favicon.ico
+favicon: assets/AnVIL_style/anvil_favicon.ico
 ---

 # About this Book {-}

 This book is part of a series of books for the Genomic Data Science Analysis, Visualization, and Informatics Lab-space (AnVIL) of the National Human Genome Research Institute (NHGRI).
-Learn more about AnVIL by visiting `https://anvilproject.org` or reading the [preprint](https://www.biorxiv.org/content/10.1101/2021.04.22.436044v1).
+Learn more about AnVIL by visiting `https://anvilproject.org` or reading the [article in Cell Genomics](https://www.sciencedirect.com/science/article/pii/S2666979X21001063).

 ## AnVIL Collection {-}